CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module2/Module2.md

 <br>

-### Open Visual Studio Code.
+### Open Eclipse IDE.
 Make sure that your working directory to that of the course.

 1. Go to `File` > `Open Folder`
 2. Select the directory you cloned your repository into `(CSI-Java-2021)`.

 <br>

-### The first thing you will see on the left-most side of visual studio code is the file system for the class.
+### The first thing you will see on the left-most side of Eclipse IDE is the file system for the class.
 <img    src="VSLeftPanel.png"
         title="Files available on the directory may vary from the time of the screenshot" width="60%"